 A small number of our contracts account for a significant percentage of our revenues.
-Our five largest contracts generated approximately 16% of our total revenues in fiscal year 2021.
-Our largest revenue-producing contracts are related to our tactical data link products and fixed satellite networks.
-The failure of these customers or any of our key distributors to place additional orders or to maintain their contracts with us for any reason, including any downturn in their business or financial condition or our inability to renew our contracts with these customers or obtain new contracts when they expire, could materially harm our business and impair the value of our common stock
+Our five largest contracts generated approximately 20% of our total revenues in fiscal year 2022.
+The failure of these customers or any of our key distributors to place additional orders or to maintain their contracts with us for any reason, including any downturn in their business or financial condition or our inability to renew our contracts with these customers or obtain new contracts when they expire, could materially harm our business and impair the value of our common stock.